memfault/interrupt/_drafts/heartbeats.md

 They work by installing hooks in various places in the code.
 Common examples are the pre/post request handlers for a web application and the pre/post handlers for a database transaction.
-By hooking into both sides of common operations, they are able to take a snapshot of the system before and after, and compare memory usage and time deltas.
+By hooking into both sides of common operations, they can take a snapshot of the system before and after, and compare memory usage and time deltas.

 When an APM is hooked up to every instance of an application, it can paint a